zabbix/zabbix/templates/net/mikrotik/mikrotik_netPower_Lite_7R_snmp/README.md

 ## Overview

-This template is designed for the effortless deployment of MikroTik netPower Lite 7R monitoring by Zabbix via SNMP and doesn't require any external scripts.
+The template for monitoring Switch MikroTik netPower Lite 7R.

+An outdoor reverse PoE switch with Gigabit Ethernet and 10G SFP+ ports.

 ## Requirements